Job Prospects... At a glance

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Since 2008 the number of online job vacancies for the broader category ‘Marine Transport Professionals’ has grown slightly quicker than the average for all vacancies.
+Since 2013 the number of online job vacancies for the broader category ‘Marine Transport Professionals’ has grown slightly more quickly than the average for all vacancies.
 This means that getting a job in this industry should be easier than a few years ago.

 Jobs advertised chart